NASM Study Guide

 Split routine: Where you focus on one muscle group on certain days.
 Bodybuilding style routine.

-Vertical loading: When you do one set, move on to another one but then come back to the first exercise.
+Vertical loading: When you do one set, move on to another but then return to the first exercise.

-Horizontal loading: When you complete all of your sets for one exercise before changing to another exercise.
+Horizontal loading: When you complete all your sets for one exercise before changing to another.

 The peripheral heart action system